Honeymoon in Japan: Your Ultimate 10-Day Itinerary Guide

 The Arashiyama Bamboo forest is just one of the many UNESCO World heritage sites in Kyoto!

-Take the romantic Sagano Bamboo Train
+Take the romantic Sagano Bamboo Train.

-Sagano Romantic TrainIn Arashiyama, don’t forget to take the romantic Sagano train ride which is an open-air train during the summer months.
-This for sure a unique sightseeing activity though may not be ideal in the Wintertime.
+In Arashiyama, don't forget to take the romantic Sagano train ride, an open-air train that takes place during the summer months.
+This is definitely a unique sightseeing activity, though it may not be ideal in the wintertime.
 For 25 minutes, the ride will show the city’s beauty in any season, such as the changing leaves in autumn and spring’s cherry blossoms.
-The train ride starts at Saga torokko station and ends at Kameoka torokko station, following the picture-perfect Hozukyo Ravine along the way.

 Sagano Bamboo Train